driven to ski

 This discussion aside, presently, an equine skijoring race circuit exists and is growing throughout the Rocky Mountain region and a small enclave is still active in New Hampshire and Quebec.
 But true to the renegade tradition of the sport, many races remain independent of sanctioning bodies that may emerge.
 Race organizers uphold stringent safely standards and set their own courses attracting competitors from far and wide whether new to the sport or being seasoned racers.

 For a schedule of the 2018 Equine Skijoring Circuit, click here.

 The first report of a person being pulled on skis (or wooden boards) by an animal or animals, dogs in this case, was recorded by a Persian historian thousands of years ago in the Altai Mountains of Central Asia, where Russia, China, Mongolia and Kazakhstan come together.
 Arguably, this is when and where skijoring, and more importantly, the sport of skiing began!

 Today, skijoring with dogs remains a popular sport in Scandinavia, Alaska and the American mid-West.

 The IFSS, or International Federation of Sled dog Sports, headquartered in Brussels, Belgium, sponsors a Championship race every year.
 Last year (2016), the event was held in Salaven, Norway.
-In 2017, it will be held in Ontario, Canada (January 24 - February 1).
+In 2017, it was held in Ontario, Canada (January 24 - February 1).
+In 2018, it will be held in Millegrobbe/Lavarone, Trento, Italy (February 23-25).
 The event features skijoring as well as dog sledding.
 See video link below.

 The IFSS is actively pursuing an IOC membership in hopes of having sled dog sports included in the Olympics.
 As a result, in 1985 the original founders from Idaho and California joined with other sled dog sport enthusiasts from Norway, Germany, Austria, Canada and France to form an international sporting organization.
 Together they continue to pursue a presence in the Olympic Games.